-So what is hacker summer camp anyways?
-DEFCON is one of many conferences that comprise the so-called “hacker summer camp” that takes place every August in Las Vegas, bringing together thousands of technical and policy experts to discuss new developments in cybersecurity.
+So what is hacker summer camp, anyways?
+Every August, hackers from all over the world convene in Las Vegas for a series of cybersecurity conferences, dubbed “hacker summer camp.”
+DEFCON is one of these conferences, bringing together thousands of technical and policy experts to discuss new developments in cybersecurity.

 Our interviewees include policy experts at DC-based think-tanks, newcomers to the cybersecurity space, and cybersecurity researchers entering the legal profession.
 Below are the names and affiliations of this episode’s guests:

 - Weijia Yan – Student, Carnegie Mellon University